-&lt;sup>13 See EBA Opinion on the CRR review for own funds (Link), p.
+$^{^{13}}$ See EBA Opinion on the CRR review for own funds (Link), p.
 12.

-&lt;sup>14 The EBA has been applying this principle since the beginning of its assessment of own funds instruments (see also paragraph 121 of the CET1 Report (Link))
+14 The EBA has been applying this principle since the beginning of its assessment of own funds instruments (see also paragraph 138 of the CET1 Report (Link))

-&lt;sup>15 See EBA Opinion on legacy instruments (Link), in particular paragraphs 14-17.
+15 See EBA Opinion on legacy instruments (Link), in particular paragraphs 14-17.

-&lt;sup>16 Article 48(7) of the BRRD: 'Member States shall ensure that, for entities referred to in points (a) to (d) of the first subparagraph of Article 1(1), all claims resulting from own funds items have, in national laws governing normal insolvency proceedings, a lower priority ranking than any claim that does not result from an own funds item.
+16 Article 48(7) of the BRRD: 'Member States shall ensure that, for entities referred to in points (a) to (d) of the first subparagraph of Article 1(1), all claims resulting from own funds items have, in national laws governing normal insolvency proceedings, a lower priority ranking than any claim that does not result from an own funds item.
 For the purposes of the first subparagraph, to the extent that an instrument is only partly recognised as an own funds item, the whole instrument shall be treated as a claim resulting from an own funds item and shall rank lower than any claim that does not result from an own funds item.'

-- standard or complex provisions that might raise doubts over, for example, the effectiveness of loss absorption of the instruments, the EBA would consider taking steps to address this situation. - 33.
-The EBA also expects that issuers will continue to design issuances so that the terms and conditions are not unduly complex, but as simple and as clear as possible.
+32. The EBA also expects that issuers will continue to design issuances so that the terms and conditions are not unduly complex, but as simple and as clear as possible.
 The EBA views efforts to limit the complexity of own funds and eligible liabilities as inherently valuable and takes complexity into account when assessing them.